Change Font Size

 facebook xformerlytwitter pinterest

-Provider: Friends of Texas Wildlife, U.S. Fish & Wildlife Service - Houston Community Partnerships and Engagement Program, Region 4 Education Service Center
+Provider: Houston Humane Society Wildlife Center, U.S. Fish & Wildlife Service - Houston Community Partnerships and Engagement Program, Texas A&M Forest Service, Region 4 Education Service Center

 Cost: Free

-Audience: This program is planned at a 2nd - 5th grade level, but students of all ages will gain useful vocabulary and an understanding of nocturnal organisms and habitats.
+Audience: This program is planned at a 3rd - 5th grade level, but students of all ages will gain useful vocabulary and an understanding of bats and their importance in our ecosystem.

 TEKS: